ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 1.0.16 (21th January 2020) =
+* Improvement: Need to built compatibility with "Mistape" plugin. #3974
+* Improvement: Need to make compatibility with "Transposh WordPress Translation" plugin #3895
+* Fixed: A Table is created trough Gutenberg then CSS of that Table is failing to load in AMP. #3902
+* Fixed: When user search from the AMP site then results page should be in non-AMP. #3977
+* Fixed: Add 'wp-color-picker' as dependency while registering the script #4061
+* Fixed: The "for" attribute is removing in AMP #4054
+* Fixed: Table heading style is not working properly #4050
+* Fixed: Need to change the description of AMP page builder compatibility options when plugin is activated. #3899
+* Fixed: Thumbnail image of homepage should show properly after changing the image size #3882
+* Fixed: Need to remove the default AMP functionality from the User's theme as it is breaking the layout. #4068
+* Fixed: YOAST SEO Analysis is not working properly with AMP Page Builder. #4030
+* Fixed: When AMP is disabled on pages,give an option of hide/unhide AMP on Blog page when in edit mode. #4066
+* Fixed: The tag 'template' requires including the 'amp-mustache' extension JavaScript. #4079

 = 1.0.15 (17th January 2020) =
 * Fixed: Sticky Social icons's css not loading correctly on some pages #3980
 * Fixed: Need to add option to hide "AMP version" in view source page(generator). #4000